-The Basel Convention was negotiated under the authority of the United Nations Environment Programme in the late 1980s, adopted in 1989 and entered into force in 1992.
+The Basel Convention, negotiated under the authority of the United Nations Environment Programme, was adopted in 1989 and entered into force in 1992.
 The Convention was originally designed to address the uncontrolled movement and dumping of hazardous wastes, including incidents of illegal dumping in developing nations by developed world industries.